silvio/docker-matrix/readme.md

 For TURN (using the server as a relay) you also need to forward this portrange:
 `49152-65535/udp`

-You may also have to set the external ip of the server in turnserver.conf which is located in the /data volume (you can find the external ip easily with `curl icanhazip.com`):
+You may also have to set the external ip of the server in turnserver.conf which is located in the `/data` volume:
 `external-ip=XX.XX.XX.XX`

 In case you don't want to expose the whole port range on udp you can change the portrange in turnserver.conf: